VMBlakelock/bouquetnblooms/README.md

 ### Strategy

-- BouquetnBlooms is an e commerce website.
+- Bouquet'N'Blooms is an e commerce website.
 It allows users to purchase a subscription.
 - The subscription is a one time payment and the subscription is then dispensed by the retailer.
 - The site features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and uses Django.
 - The project uses a ...................... database.
 - There is a clear brand to the site that draws users and entices further interaction.
 - Users who discover BouquetnBlooms, love flowers and are excited to use the service.
 - BouquetnBlooms has the potential to become an excellent revenue generating business site.
-- Adding additional features (blog, client reviews for example) and marketing the site well could mean BouquetnBlooms could generate even more revenues.
+- Adding additional features (blog, client reviews for example) and marketing the site well could mean Bouquet'N'Blooms could generate even more revenues.
-- During research there were other sites found that had the same 'subscription' concept, most offering a full inventory of products where as BouquetnBlooms over just subscriptions.
+- During research there were other sites found that had the same 'subscription' concept, most offering a full inventory of products where as Bouquet'N'Blooms over just subscriptions.

 ### Scope

-- The site was developed with the intention of allowing users to subscribe and purchase a monthly BouquetnBlooms in any of the categories.
+- The site was developed with the intention of allowing users to subscribe and purchase a monthly Bouquet'N'Blooms in any of the categories.
 - The database of choice to build with was ...............
 - It was scoped to provide ease of use.
 - It has minimal pages, however must it must house a home page, registration page, log in page, log out page and various category pages.